 - National Heritage List for England

-The National Monuments Record (the NMR) is part of English Heritage and is based at Swindon.
+The National Monuments Record (the NMR) is part of Historic England and is based at Swindon.
 It is possible to visit the search rooms at Swindon.
 The NMR provides various online resources, including catalogues, and information on heritage data standards.

 - National Heritage Memorial Fund

 The National Heritage Memorial Fund (NHMF) is a fund of last resort to save British heritage at risk.
 Its web site gives information about the NHMF, what it has funded, news, and how to apply for grants.

 The National Trust protects and opens to the public over 300 historic houses and gardens and 49 industrial monuments and mills.
 It also looks after natural and designed landscapes, nature reserves, archaeological sites and villages.